 Hasratein dealt with issues surrounding extramarital affairs and societal pressure that is put upon marriages in the Indian culture.
 The show tells the story of Savi, a married woman who walks out of her marriage to continue her affair with another married man.
 Both of their spouses are aware about their relationship.
 The 90s was truly the time of thick and juicy plots that can be considered progressive even today.

-Just Mohabbat was the coming-of-age story of a young boy Jai and his friends.
+Just Mohabbat was the coming-of-age story of a young boy Jai and his friends and was one of the most popular 90s tv shows.
 The show explores the relationships that these people share among each other and with their families.
 The show also explores the first crush, love and heartbreak of our protagonist Jai.
 All in all, Just Mohabbat is a cute story that is meant for the audiences of all ages.

 Hip Hip Hurray is the story of a group of students who are in the final year of their school.
 The show explores their interpersonal relationships and the joys and sorrows that surround them.
 It also focused on issues that teenagers struggle with while growing up like exams, drugs, career, dating, and finding their place in the world.